Introduction to Zenitco Accessories

 Weight check: Zenitco lists official product weights in specifications.
 Weigh the received item on a reliable scale and compare it to the published spec.
 Large deviations can be a red flag for different internal geometry, material choice, or hardware substitutions.

 Materials callout: Zenitco manufactures weapon upgrade parts from D16T aluminum alloy.
-As a commonly cited clone example, the Barwarus handguard is made from 6082 aluminum alloy, which in the provided context is described as weaker than D16T for this application.
+Many clones use inferior materials, often described as weaker than D16T for this application.

 Where to Buy Zenitco Accessories in the USA